Symplectic maps and hyperK\"ahler moment map geometry: Kähler moment map

-The above identity shows that $\mu$ is a moment map for the action of $\TT$. \end{proof} We summarize our construction as follows: \begin{theo} Let $M=V/ \Gamma$ be a quotient torus, where $\vecV$ is an affine space with $\vecV$, a complex vector space endowed with a Hermitian structure and an alternate almost complex structure $J_V$ compatible with the metric.
-Then the moduli space $\scrF$ of $\vecV$-valued differential $1$-forms carries a canonical Kähler structure $(\scrF,\cJ, \cG, \Omega)$ with a Hamiltonian action of the torus $\TT=C^\infty(M,S^1)$, such that $\mu$ is the moment map.
-In other words, if $X_\zeta$ is the vector field on $\scrF$ corresponding to the infinitesimal action of $\zeta\in\LieTT$, we have
+where $X_\zeta$ is the infinitesimal action of $\zeta\in\LieTT$ on $\scrF$, given by Formula~\eqref{eq:infintt}.
+The above identity shows that $\mu$ is a moment map for the action of $\TT$.
+We summarize our construction as follows: \begin{theo} Let $M=V/ \Gamma$ be a quotient torus, where $V$ is an affine space with $\vecV$ as an underlying vector space.
+We assume that $\vecV$ is a complex Hermitian vector space, endowed with an an alternate almost complex structure $J_V$ as in Proposition~\ref{prop:strk}.
+Then the gauge group action of $\TT$ on the moduli space $\scrF$ is formally Hamiltonian with respect to $\Omega$, with moment map $\mu$ given by Formula~\eqref{eq:mmdef}.
+In other words, for every $ \zeta\in\LieTT$, we have